ac-tam/Smaller-Projects/README.md

    / Cryptopangrams
    / Dat Bae

-$These solutions are written in Python 3 while I was learning Python so they might not be polished.
+These solutions are written in Python 3 while I was learning Python so they might not be polished.